 If you love coffee, you should travel to South Korea – here is why

 Not many coffee lovers have South Korea in mind when they think about countries to visit and experience the coffee culture.
-Even though Korea is not cultivating coffee, it is worth visiting to experience a unique and modern coffee shop scene.
-Read further to find out how coffee has arrived in Korea and how it has become a vital part of the sophisticated culture over time.
+Even though Korea does not cultivate coffee, it is worth visiting to experience the unique and modern coffee shop scene.
+Read on to find out how coffee has arrived in Korea and how it has become a vital part of the sophisticated culture over time.
 The Korean coffee culture might not be as ancient and well known, but it is an original, exceptional experience for sure!

 The history of coffee in Korea started in 1896 when King Gojong tried coffee for the first time.
 With coffee arriving in Korea, the first Korean cafés, called “dabang”, developed in the early 1900s.
 In the beginning, only the wealthy people could afford the new western drink.
 Coffee represented modernization.
 Over time, dabangs became venues for statesman, salesman and artists.
 They admired the advanced ambience.
 As JungHee Jang describes it: “It was a great pleasure to experience using forks to have cake and drinking coffee in a teacup instead of using chopsticks to eat kimchi and drinking traditional soup out of a bowl.”